Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization

 The Hamiltonian operator in Lindblad's equation \eqref{eq:lindblad} is of the form $H(t)=H_s+H_c(t)$, with the system Hamiltonian $H_s$ and the control Hamiltonian $H_c(t)$ given by

 and

 Here, $a$ and $a^\dagger$ are the lowering and raising operators, $\omega_d$ is the angular drive frequency, and $h(t)$ is the control function given in terms of two slowly varying envelope functions $I$ and $Q$, referred to as the in-phase and the quadrature components, respectively.
 These components are typically used as input signals to an IQ-mixer that, in turn, generates the control signal $h(t)$ that is sent to the qudit.

-We consider two decoherence operators\footnote{Although with $N=4$, there could theoretically be up to $N^2-1 = 15$ Lindbladian operators, the two operators considered here are the most important ones.} in Lindblad's equation \eqref{eq:lindblad}: the decay operator $\mathcal{L}_1$ and the dephasing operator $\mathcal{L}_2$, defined as
+We consider two decoherence operators\footnote{Although with $N=4$, there could theoretically be up to $N^2-1 = 15$ decoherence operators; the two operators considered here are the most important ones.} in Lindblad's equation \eqref{eq:lindblad}: the decay operator $\mathcal{L}_1$ and the dephasing operator $\mathcal{L}_2$, defined as